JosephLai241/URS/README.md

 `$ ./scraper.py -r SUBREDDIT [H|N|C|T|R|S] N_RESULTS_OR_KEYWORDS --FILE_FORMAT`

-You can manually specify subreddits to scrape, specify which category of posts to scrape for each subreddit, and how many results are returned.
-I have also added a search option where you can search for keyword(s) within a subreddit and the scraper will get all posts that are returned from the search.
+You can manually specify Subreddits to scrape, specify which category of posts to scrape for each Subreddit, and how many results are returned.
+I have also added a search option where you can search for keyword(s) within a Subreddit and the scraper will get all posts that are returned from the search.

 Options for which category of posts you want to scrape are as follows:
 - Hot